jumpmouse/repo-hosting-migration-and-workflows/new-carousels/new-carousels-fe-plan.md

   - Admin complexity (Phase 2+): Type-specific config/presentation forms add UI surface, but they are optional.

 - BE-only change impact on current FE: The current FE ignores unknown fields.
 If BE alone is upgraded, FE keeps working and will render all carousels using the legacy `lot-carousel` presentation.
 New types won’t get their specialized visuals until FE is updated to branch by `type`.

+## Status (2025-09-19)

+- Promo page now renders all V2 carousels through a single `lot-carousel-wrapper` per category, selecting `Standard`, `Grid`, `Featured`, or `Header` based on `carousel.type`.
+- Unified pause is implemented via `AssetModalService.uiPlayback$` and propagated through the wrapper to child carousels; Featured also pauses on hover.
+- Duplicate key warnings were addressed by tracking list items by `assetId` in Standard and Grid.
+- Landing page is pending the same wrapper adoption.
+- Phase 5 cleanup (removal of `isBookCarousel`) remains TODO after Landing migration.

 ## Asset Reuse Mapping (defaults and fallbacks)